 There were once two brothers who owned land along the river, which at the time was known as Crescent Valley.
 The Carroll brothers had a large family and raised cattle, which small remnants of the ranch can still be seen today.
 In 1905, the brothers sold their land to business tycoon Ed Fletcher for $10!
 Once sold, the dam was built and the river turned into what we know today as Lake Hodges.
 Once the lake was fully formed, the Carroll's adobe ranches become submerged underwater, where parts of them may or may not sit today.

-We have found the old rock quarry which was used to construct the dam and nearby are the Popcorn and Gnome caves.
-Above in the hills you may be able to find the Spaceship House, which is part of a large artist community.
+We have found the old rock quarry which was used to construct the dam and nearby are a pair of "caves" which are more like rock shelters.
+Above in the hills you may be able to see the Spaceship House, which is part of a large artist community.
 So many lovely, hidden gems in this area!

 Personal Experience: I grew up in this area & played softball for many, many years at the fields adjacent these trails.
 This area holds fond memories for me as I know it does for many of you too.
 There is a so-so waterfall off of one of the trails here so keep your eyes peeled!